What is Materials and Processing Technology about?

 In Materials and Processing Technology, the waka represents the development of the technological outcome.
 It is made by people, for people. Ākonga and kaiako work together to guide the waka to new destinations.
 Everyone in the waka has a role to play.
 We all come from different places, bringing diverse perspectives and unique skillsets to complete the team.

 The waka is led by innovation.
 Sometimes we may set out on our journey with blue skies and calm seas, but skies can be deceiving, and tides can turn.
 Paddling in harmony, ākonga will use their skills to be innovative and adapt to new conditions while working towards their shared outcome.
-Waters may get rough, but a new day brings a new dawn to start again.
 Together, ākonga will learn to use their knowledge and judgement to decide which is the best route to take and, with practice, they will become more independent and confident to chart their own routes.

 The journey is the technological process. Ākonga will learn to calm the waters and be one with the environment, to read and respect their surroundings, know when to power through, and when to let the waters guide them to where they didn’t know they were meant to be.
-Their waka journey will teach ākonga to not doubt themselves.
+Their waka journey will teach ākonga to be more confident in their abilities.
 With the positive and reinforcing guidance of the kaiako/captain, they will be able to challenge their own thoughts and thinking.
-They will be bold of mind and innovating.
+They will be bold of mind and innovative.

-The shore is the end point, whether this is home or uncharted territory.
+The shore represents the creation of the final outcome.
 The innovation and strategies used on the journey determine where you are going to land.
 A waka journey can teach ākonga to move out of their comfort zones, to take risks and explore the capabilities of themselves and their tools.
 In a waka, nothing is done alone, any risk is taken together.
-Before adapting processes, it is important to know and understand the conventions of your discipline – to know the rules before you start to break them.
+Before adapting processes, it is important to know and understand the conventions of your discipline — to know the rules before you start to break them.
 You must be aware of the technology, the technological practice, and how both are evolving.

 Subject-specific terms can be found in the glossary.

-Materials and Processing Technology is a hands-on, creative subject that encourages ākonga to explore the three strands of the technology curriculum through the design and creation of fit-for-purpose outcomes.
+Materials and Processing Technology is a hands-on, creative subject that encourages ākonga to explore the three strands of the technology curriculum through the design, development, and creation of fit-for-purpose outcomes.
 The practice of technology is grounded in intervention by design and ākonga will have multiple opportunities to demonstrate this.

 Ākonga who study Materials and Processing Technology will develop knowledge about materials, techniques, and processes which are intrinsic to their application and use.
 They will learn to plan projects and develop specifications through design concepts and the use of briefs.
 They will create outcomes that address a need or opportunity.